-Private Non-Profit Name Conctact Name Email Address Comments or alternative services received?
-(Y/N) ATTACHED: Resolution 151 approved by Dane County Board 8/1/2016 specialized transpo knowledge all priva rtation services for se niors and people with o non-profit organizations disabilities in my service s cialized transportation se area, and that to my Wisconsin to coord This application is for a mobility management project and my organization has been certified by the State of Wisconsin to coordinate transportation service.
-Attach the resolution designating your agency as the coordinator of transportation services for seniors and persons with disabilities. × - Date Name Title
+Private Non-Profit Name Conctact Name Email Address alternative services received?
+(Y/N) ATTACHED: Resolution 151 approved by Dane County Board 8/1/2016 I certify that I have made a good faith effort to notify all private non-profit organizations that provide specialized transportation services for seniors and people with disabilities in my service area, and that to my knowledge all private non-profit organizations that provide specialized transportation services for seniors and individuals with disabilities have been contacted.
+This application is for a mobility management project and my organization has been certified by the State of Wisconsin to coordinate transportation service.
+Attach the resolution designating your agency as the coordinator of transportation services for seniors and persons with disabilities. × Date Name Title